-All M.S.N. students in the Education and Leadership tracks are required to complete a project related to the role function track.
-Students in the CNL track do not complete a Capstone Project but are prepared to take the CNL certification exam.
-Complete guidelines and requirements are specified in the Kramer School of Nursing Student Handbook.
+All M.S.N. students in the Education, Leadership and Community-based Public Health tracks are required to complete a project related to the role function track.

 M.S.N. students must maintain a 3.00 cumulative GPA to progress without going on KSN probation.
-M.S.N. students must earn at least a B- (2.75) in courses with a NURS prefix; grades of C+ (2.25) or below are considered failing.
+M.S.N. students must earn at least a B- (2.75) in courses with a NURS prefix; grades of C+(2.25) or below are considered failing.
 This includes independent study nursing courses taken to meet a graduation requirement.
 In any other required course, the student must have a C (2.00) or higher.
 The student may have a grade of C (2.00) or C+ (2.25) in only two non-NURS courses required for the degree.
 Students may repeat only one nursing course.
 If the student earns a grade of C+(2.25) or below on the repeated required course or on the first attempt of any other required nursing course, the student will be dismissed from the nursing program.
 It is strongly recommended that students repeat any failed course at the next available offering.
 Withdrawal from a nursing course after two-thirds of the semester or session has transpired will be counted as one enrollment toward the course failure requirements described above.
 Nonattendance of classes does not constitute official withdrawal.